Southern Utah’s Best Hikes

 Contributed by Samantha Jones

 Utah’s backcountry is known for its beautiful arches, incredible waterfalls, majestic canyons and caves, and breathtaking views.
 The only problem with all this beauty, is knowing where to start.
+If you’re exploring Southern Utah’s backcountry, regions like Zion National Park offer incredible starting points for hiking and backpacking adventures.
 But one of the best parts of backpacking in Utah is the ability to see so many different landscapes by simply spending one or two days in each of Utah’s many beautiful national parks.

 The Narrows